BrunoSantosCode/Sign_Language_Shadow/README.md

 This project relies on several key dependencies:

-  - ROS (Robot Operating System): Manages communication with the robotic hand;
+  - Shadow Hand software: docker container running all the necessary software to establish communication and control the robotic hand;
-  - sr_robot_commander: Shadow software for controlling the Shadow Hand;
   - YAML: Used to load joint positions for sign language gestures;
   - termcolor: Provides colored output for terminal feedback.

+## 🚀 How to Run

+1. Turn on Shadow Hand and Shadow NUC

+2. Execute `Launch Shadow Right Hand and Arm.desktop`

+3. In `Server Docker Container` terminal run `sign_language.py`
+    ```bash
+      rosrun sign_language sign_language_shadow.py
+    ```

 ## 📫 Contact